bridge-core/deno-dash-compiler/README.md

 - `--mode development`: Tell bridge. that you want to compile a development build
+- `--out preview`: Tell bridge. that you want to compile the project to Minecraft Preview instead of Stable
 - `--compilerConfig [path]`: Compile the project with a different set of plugins

 ### Watching for changes